 To achieve a thick consistency without using gums, I relied on cashews that add a lot of body to the texture, almonds, and just a little bit of cornstarch.
 If you are worried this yogurt tastes like raw cashews, don't worry!
 The flavor is very subtle.

-We start with soaked cashews and almonds that we blend with water to make a rich nut milk.
+Start by blending soaked cashews and almonds with water to make a rich nut milk.
 Then, strain through a nut milk bag, this step is essential to achieve a silky smooth texture.

 Not a fan of plain yogurt?
 Here are a few ideas to add more flavor to it!
 These are for one serving (add to already made yogurt).